 - 1. Send them an email.
 When using email communication, please remember to use the same consideration that you would in person. - 2.
-SKSM does not give out faculty home phone numbers.
-Ask the faculty person at the first-class meeting if they can be contacted at home, and, if so, get the number. - Adjunct Faculty, Research Scholars and Hilda Mason and Newhall Teaching Fellows do not have offices or voicemail boxes at the school and cannot be reached by phone via the school.
+SKSM does not give out faculty private phone numbers.
+Students may contact faculty at the phone numbers listed on the SKSM website.
+Faculty may provide supplementary contact information as they judge it to be appropriate. - 3.
+Adjunct Faculty, Research Scholars and Hilda Mason and Newhall Teaching Fellows do not have offices or voicemail boxes at the school and cannot be reached by phone via the school.